-Sensory and/or physical needs; e.g. Blind or Visually Impaired (VI); Deaf or Hearing Impaired (HI); Multi-Sensory Impaired (MSI); Cerebral Palsy etc.
+Sensory and/or physical needs; e.g. Blind or Visually Impaired (VI); Deaf or Hearing Impaired (HI); Multi-Sensory Impaired (MSI); Physical needs e.g. Cerebral Palsy etc.

-Medical Needs - All of our pupils, as hospital patients, have a medical condition and are under the care of the medical teams at GO/UCHS/UCH.
+Medical Needs - All of our pupils, as hospital patients, have a medical condition and are under the care of the medical teams at GOSH/UCH.